-The branch of philosophy and mathematics concerned with analyzing the rules that govern correct and incorrect reasoning, or inference.
-It was created by Aristotle, who analyzed terms and propositions and in his Prior Analytics set out systematically the various forms of syllogism; this work has remained an important part of logic ever since.
+The first major exponent of logic was Aristotle, who analyzed terms and propositions and in his Prior Analytics set out systematically the various forms of syllogism; this work has remained an important part of logic ever since.
 Aristotle's other great achievement was the use of symbols to expose the form of an argument independently of its content.
 Thus a typical Aristotelian syllogism might be: all A is B; all B is C; therefore all A is C. This formalization of arguments is fundamental to all logic.

 Aristotle's pupil Theophrastus developed syllogistic logic, and soma of the Stoics used symbols to represent not single terms but whole propositions, but apart from this there were no significant developments in later antiquity or the early Middle Ages, although logic (dialectic) was part of the trivium.
 From the 12th century onward there was greater revival of interest in logic: Latin translations of Aristotle's logical works (collectively called the Organun) were studied intently, and a kind of program emerged, which was based on Aristotle and included much that would nowadays be regarded as grammar, epistemology, and linguistic analysis.
 This Scholastic period was a great age of commentaries and compendiums, with much refinement and minute analysis but little original work.
 Among the most important medieval logicians were William of Ockham, Albert of Saxony, and Jean Buridan.